els285/easypeasy/_pages/about.md

 discovery, through simulation.
 My interests are extremely broad.
 I have analysed the behaviour of flapping wings and designed hypersonic vehicles as part of my aerospace undergraduate degree.
 I have studied the structure of the Standard Model and of new theories of particle physics.
-I research the behaviour of the heaviest fundamental particle and test properties of quantum physics experiments.
+I research the behaviour of the heaviest fundamental particle and test its properties in quantum physics experiments.

-I enjoy differential geometry, reading fiction, playing the piano, sweating it out on the tennis court, hiking through the Swiss Alps, skiing through the French Alps, and trying to find a good place in Geneva for a beer.
+Other interests include reading fiction, playing the piano, ifferential geometry, sweating it out on the tennis court, hiking through the Swiss Alps, skiing through the French Alps, cooking, and trying to find a good place in Geneva for a beer.

+## Education

+University of Glasgow / CERN, 2019-2023